-Woodland Garden Plants and Design Ideas for Your Own Garden
+Woodland Garden Plants and Design Ideas for Your Shady, Urban Garden

 Brooklyn Botanic Garden’s new Elizabeth Scholtz Woodland Garden offers great inspiration for urban gardeners.
 This garden was designed with the existing tall canopy of oaks and hornbeam overhead and showcases plants and gardening strategies suitable for Brooklyn backyards and similar shady, dry conditions.